ravendb/docs/Chapter01.rst

 A document database is, at its core, a key/value store where the value is in a known format.
 A document db requires that the data will be store in a format that the database can understand.
 The format can be XML, JSON (JavaScript Object Notation), Binary JSON (BSON), or just about anything, as long as the database can understand the document internal structure.
 In practice, most document databases uses JSON (or BSON) or XML.

 Why is this such a big thing?
 Because when the database can understand the format of the data that you send it, it can now do server side operations on that data.
-In most doc dbs, that means that we can now allow queries on the document data.
+In most document databases, that means that we can now allow queries on the document data.
 The known format also means that it is much easier to write tooling for the database, since it is possible to show, display and edit the data.

 I am going to use RavenDB as the example for this post.
 Documents in RavenDB use the JSON format, and each document contains both the actual data and additional metadata information about the document that is external to the document itself.